MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score.md

 Azure Active Directory global roles (for example, Global Administrator) can still be used to access Secure Score.
 Users who have the supported Azure Active Directory global roles, but are not assigned to a custom role in Microsoft 365 Defender RBAC, will continue to have access to view (and manage where permitted) Secure Score data based on the following Azure Active directory roles:

-The following roles with read and write access can make changes, directly interact with Secure Score, and can assign read-only access to other users:
+The following roles have read and write access and can make changes, directly interact with Secure Score, and can assign read-only access to other users:

 - Global administrator
 - Security administrator
 - Exchange administrator
 - SharePoint administrator

-The following roles with read-only access, aren't able to edit status or notes for a recommended action, edit score zones, or edit custom comparisons.
+The following roles have read-only access and aren't able to edit status or notes for a recommended action, edit score zones, or edit custom comparisons:

 - Helpdesk administrator
 - User administrator